Update (): Both Coil and Flattr has discontinued their automatic browser-based monthly micro-payment subscription services.

-Coil is a micro-payment service that resembles Flattr.
+Coil is a new micro-payment service that resembles Flattr.
 Both services rely on a web browser extension to automatically pay participating websites and creators from customers’ 5 USD/monthly subscription funds.

 Both services rely on webpages containing an invisible